 Peggy and Stod on Peak's Island

 Stod met Ginnie Ellingwood while playing in the orchestra for the Montclair Players, a local acting troupe.
-After they were married, Stod became an executive at Wolf's Head Oil, of which his father-in-law was CEO.
+After they were married, Stod became an executive at Wolf's Head Oil, of which his father-in-law was co-founder and CEO.
 With Stod's parents and an architect friend of the family, Adrian von Schmid, Stod and Ginnie had one of three houses built on a cul-de-sac off Park Street in Upper Montclair.

 Stod's life took a dramatic turn when, due to his father-in-law's indiscretions, he was forced to leave Wolf's Head Oil and he and Ginnie divorced.
 He went back into naval service during World War II as an officer at a supply depot in Brooklyn.
 He married Lue Zimpel and eventually retired to Mt.
-Lebanon, PA.
+Lebanon, Pennsylvania.
 They enjoyed many years together and continued the family's long tradition of boating in the summer.

 MT, Stod and Gig